brooklynrail/brooklynrail-platform/content/events/2020/11/isabel-sandoval-and-rosza-daniel-lang-levitsky-with-mckenzie-wark.md

       awards at the Deauville and Hawaii film festivals after premiering in Busan.
 Her feature film Lingua Franca premiered on Netflix in the United States in 2020.
+  - person: rosza-daniel-lang-levitsky
+    event_bio: "Rosza Daniel Lang/Levitsky is a cultural worker and organizer based at Brooklyn's Glitter House.
+Writing on trans and queer politics has appeared through Visual AIDS, HowlRound, Eyshet Chayil, and in the Lammy-winning anthology Glitter and Grit.
+Current projects include: Real Life Experience, recovering trans women's political and cultural writings 1974-2000; Critical Reperformance, re-bodying classic and neglected performance scores as an analytic practice and to keep them a living repertoire [www.criticalreperformance.org]; and Koyt Far Dayn  Fardakht, a Yiddish anarchist punk band [www.koytfilth.band].
+Founding member of Survived & Punished NY (abolitionist organizing to free criminalized survivors of gendered violence), and other organizing projects."
   - person: mckenzie-wark
     event_bio: "McKenzie Wark is the author, among other things, of Reverse Cowgirl (Semiotexte 2019) and Capital is Dead (Verso 2019).
 She teaches at The New